a8ksh4/diy_garage_door_controller/README.md

 * Minimal rate-limiting of operations from 3-way switch.
 If the smart switch is toggled durng a wait period of an ongoing door open or close, the smart switch is ignored and updated to show the actual state of the door.
 * Power outages should not result in unhandled states or accidental door open/close operations.
 * Controller should never trigger an anomalous door open/close event.
+* Option to disable smart switch opening the door, only closing it.
+Incorporating this via a 3-way switch on the box.

 ### Parts List:
 * Pi pico with circuitpython loaded